 Figure 5 Serum BD-tau profile in Alzheimer's disease versus several other neurodegenerative diseases in Memory Clinic Cohort 1.
 The Tukey box plots in A and B show serum BD-tau and serum NfL respectively in the control, non-Alzheimer's disease (non-AD) and Alzheimer's disease (AD) groups.
 (C) ROC and AUC values for the differential diagnostic function of serum BD-tau and NfL.
 (D and E) Z-score transformed plots of serum BD-tau and NfL in the control (Ctrl), AD and specific non-AD groups.
 AUC comparisons of serum BD-tau and NfL to differentiate each group from Alzheimer's disease is shown in Table 2.
 In each box plot, the horizontal bar on top of the coloured area shows the 75% percentile, the middle bar depicts the median and the lower bar shows the 25% percentile.
 Values that are above the 75% percentile and below the 25% percentile are shown outside the coloured areas.
-Note that the tendency of serum BD-tau concentrations to be lower than in the frontotemporal lobal degeneration groups especially in GRN mutation carriers has also been shown for serum p-tau181 and NfL in this same population.
-Similarly, the highly increased levels of serum NfL in GRN mutation carriers has also been reported before.
-AD = Alzheimer's disease; avPPA = agrammatic variant primary progressive aphasia; avPPA/GRN = agrammatic variant primary progressive aphasia with progranulin mutation; bvFTD = behavioural frontotemporal dementia; bvFTD/GRN = behavioural frontotemporal dementia; bvFTD/GRN = behavioural primary progressive aphasia.
+Note that the tendency of serum BD-tau concentrations to be lower than in the frontotemporal lobal degeneration groups sepecially in GRN mutation carriers has also been reported before.
+58 AD = Alzheimer's disease; avPPA = agrammatic variant primary progressive aphasia; avPPA/GRN = agrammatic variant primary progressive aphasia; with progranulin mutation; bvFTD = behavioural frontotemporal dementia; bvFTD/GRN = behavioural frontotemporal dementia with progranulin mutation; CBS = corticobasal syndrome; PSP = progressive supranuclear palsy; svPPA = semantic variant primary progressive aphasia.